Can You Hear Me Now?

 This is larga distancia automatica nacional (automatic national long distance) and you will dial 01 before the area code and the phone number.

 From a Cell phone in Mexico to a cell phone in Mexico

 To call a cell phone from another cell phone, regardless of where the person is located at the moment, just dial the area code and the numbers without a prefix.
 The caller pays, by the way.

 From a cell phone in Mexico to a cell phone in another town (Merida to Playa del Carmen)

 Complete dialed number: 984-123-4567

 Again, dial the numbers of the cell phone including the area code.
-The cost of a call like this depends on your carrier and your plan, but can be from $1 peso to $2.4 pesos per minute, and will be paid by the caller.
+The cost of this call will be paid by the caller.

 From a cell phone to a land line in the same town (Merida to Merida)